DrTTom/GordianKnot/README.md

 # Usage as Tests

+As long as there is no official repository used, call `gradle publishToMavenLocal` in this project and add reposity `mavenLocal()` to your target gradle project (for maven you may skip this entry).
-Include the following dependency into the test class path of your project:
+Include the following dependency into the test compile class path of your project:

 ```
-GordianKnot-0.3-core.jar GordianKnot-0.3-test.jar
+de.tautenhahn.dependencies:GordianKnotTest:0.3
 ```
 The following tests classes are provided: